Guled-Mahamud/DevOps-Cloud-Journey/linux/OverTheWire-BanditGame/Level19-20.md

 **This level tests your understanding of**:

-:arrow_right: Inter-process communication: The binary connects to a local server (your Netcat instance).
+:arrow_right: **Inter-process communication**: The binary connects to a local server (your Netcat instance).

-:arrow_right: Setuid binaries: These run with elevated permissions, allowing you to retrieve sensitive information.
+:arrow_right: **Setuid binaries**: These run with elevated permissions, allowing you to retrieve sensitive information.

-:arrow_right: Networking basics: Setting up and managing local servers and connections.
+:arrow_right: **Networking basics**: Setting up and managing local servers and connections.

 :arrow_right:By combining these tools and concepts, you can simulate a networked interaction and retrieve the next password effectively.